Edge Delta on Docker

 Overview

-The Edge Delta agent can be installed using Docker.
+The Edge Delta fleet can be installed using Docker.
 You can either run the Edge Delta image stored in the Edge Delta public repository with default settings or you can use a local configuration file.
-The Edge Delta agent is installed as a container, and it analyses logs and metrics from other containers on the host before streaming them to the configured destinations.
+The Edge Delta Fleet is installed as a container, and it analyses logs and metrics from other containers on the host before streaming them to the configured destinations.

 Select the Docker template option in the following steps:

-4. Specify a tag to identify the agent and environment.
+5. Specify a name to identify the Fleet.

-This onscreen command creates a container named Edge Delta, passes in the API key required to connect your agent to your Edge Delta account on the web app, and installs the latest image located on the Edge Delta public repository.
+This onscreen command creates a container named Edge Delta, passes in the Pipeline ID required to connect your fleet to your Edge Delta account on the web app, and installs the latest image located on the Edge Delta public repository.
 The following example shows the command in the instructions but with an example key 123456789.

 docker run --rm -d --name edgedelta -v /var/run/docker.sock:/var/run/docker.sock:ro -e "ED_API_KEY=123456789" gcr.io/edgedelta/agent:latest